-You are required to be signed in to the remotely proctored link for the check-in process with the test proctor prior to the start time listed on your test confirmation.
-If you are not signed in to your remotely proctored exam prior to the time listed on your test confirmation, you will not be allowed to test, you will be considered a No-Show, and you will forfeit your testing fees paid and have to pay for another test date.
+You must be signed in to the remotely proctored exam link (for example, Zoom, etc., waiting room) for the checkin process with the remote test proctor at least 10 minutes before the start time listed on your test confirmation.
+If you are not signed into the remotely proctored exam waiting room prior (at least 10 minutes) to the time listed on your test confirmation, you will not be allowed to test, considered a No Show, forfeit your testing fees paid, and have to pay for another test date.

 - You must show your mandatory form of identification to the remote Proctor at check-in before starting your remotely proctored knowledge exam.
-Please see the 'Identification' section for specifics. - You must show your surroundings to the remote Proctor during check-in before starting your remotely proctored knowledge exam.
+Please see the 'Identification' section for specifics. - You must show your surroundings to the remote Proctor during check-in before starting your remotely proctored knowledge exam. - Then, you must position your smartphone so the remote Proctor can clearly see you, your keyboard, mouse (if used), and the entire screen of your computer/tablet/laptop. - NOTE: On testing day, you will not be allowed to receive any assistance with your setup from anyone in your environment (room/area).